BADSS Summit Helps Grow Bay Area Decision Sciences Community

 The winning team was from Berkeley and made up of IEOR students Wesley Jin, Sumaanyu Maheshwari, Albert Loekman, and Tanay Gupta.
 In their analysis, the Berkeley students decided to investigate which factors were correlated with solar coverage in each zip code, i.e. which features of a community have so far been associated with the most solar adoption?
 They found that the factors that mattered most are income, blue-collar percentage, median home value, median age, divorced percentage, and percent moved since 2000 (with the theory that new homeowners are more likely to invest in new solar panels).

-BADSS summit organizers from left to right: Stella Bao, UC Berkeley; Theresa Roeder SFSU and Berkeley; Max Bush, SFSU; Hannah Lane, SFSU; Meggan Chu, San Jose State University; Tiffany Ta, Santa Clara University “I’m so proud of the students for making this event happen, and especially of all participants in the case competition,” said Theresa Roeder, SFSU professor, Berkeley IEOR lecturer, and advisor for the project.
+BADSS summit organizers: Stella Bao, UC Berkeley; Theresa Roeder SFSU and Berkeley; Max Bush, SFSU; Hannah Lane, SFSU; Meggan Chu, San Jose State University; Tiffany Ta, Santa Clara University “I’m so proud of the students for making this event happen, and especially of all participants in the case competition,” said Theresa Roeder, SFSU professor, Berkeley IEOR lecturer, and advisor for the project.
 “It takes a lot to go through such a big dataset in so little time to find some results — and even more to stand up in front of a group to present and then put yourself through the grilling by the judges!
 Many thanks to Professor Yano and Professor Schruben for coming out and supporting our students.
 I’m looking forward to next year’s event!”

 After lunch, students had the opportunity to interact with data scientists and analysts to get their questions answered about what it is like to work in industry.
 What does a typical day look like?
 What kinds of skills are most important?
 How can I get my resume noticed?
 Panelists were alumni from SFSU and included Anthony Ratto, senior application support analyst at Sunrun, Stephen Ruane, data integration admin at Cisco Meraki, and Matthew Low, risk and business data analyst at the San Francisco Public Utilities Commission.